ENGL 467 Storyworlds and Cognition applies advanced narrative theory to a range

 - Learning Outcomes

-- Gain a familiarity with the working concepts and vocabulary of the field of narrative theory and "cognitive narratology" and apply that theoretical and conceptual knowledge to specific narrative texts in the form of an extended analytical essay
+- Gain a familiarity with the working concepts and vocabulary of the field of narrative theory and "cognitive narratology" and apply that theoretical and conceptual knowledge to specific narrative texts in written assessment;

-- Acquire the technical and critical skills necessary to utilise blogs as a working repository of scholarly ideas and a participatory text open to peer critique
+- Acquire the technical and critical skills necessary to utilise digitial platforms as a working repository of scholarly ideas and a participatory text open to peer critique;